felixgrewe/map_n_extract/README.md

 #CEGMA_CDS_extract

-A script that maps similar reads to a reference sequence file and extracts genes by annotation (such as the [CEGMA](http://korflab.ucdavis.edu/datasets/cegma/) output) with the advantage that each individual gene remains in frame with the genetic code.
-This allows for subsequent analyses for example to split the data by codon position or to select for individual genes.
-Although we used and tested the program specificlly for the CEGMA output each gff annotated and reference sequence should work.
+A script that maps similar reads to a reference sequence file and extracts genes by annotation (such as the [CEGMA](http://korflab.ucdavis.edu/datasets/cegma/) output) with the advantage that each individual gene sequence remains in-frame.
+This allows for subsequent analyses, for example to split the data by codon position or to select for individual genes.
+Although we used and tested the program specifically for the CEGMA output each gff annotation and reference fasta sequence should work.

-The script offers an option to build a RAxML phylogeny of each individual alignment.
+The script offers an option to build a RAxML phylogenies of each individual alignment.
 However, individual alignments can also be merged into a supermatrix for further analysis.

 If you use this code please cite:
 Steven D. Leavitt, Felix Grewe, Todd Widhelm, Lucia Muggia, Brian Wray, and H. Thorsten Lumbsch **Robust phylogenies of lichen-forming fungi inferred from genomes - overkill in the era of phylogenomics or reassurance?** *In prep*